SankaranarayananMurugan/spring-security-guide/13. Permission Based Access - Remove Role-based access/README.md

 	.httpBasic();
 ```

-Now Spring Security doesn't need to know about the roles of any user to authorize any API request, all it needs to know are the Permissions or Authorities.
-So we can remove the role information from the `UserDetails`, and this got even more simplified where we no longer required to combine roles (by prefixing with **ROLE_**) and permissions.
-And we no longer need to care about the authorities override issues.
+With `hasAuthority()` Spring Security doesn't need to know about the roles of the user to authorize any API request.
+All it needs to know are only the Permissions or Authorities.
+So we can remove the role information from the `UserDetails` as given below:

 ```
 appUserRepository.findAll()